fbpx

 What Causes a Fatty Liver In a Woman?

-Last modified on February 2nd, 2023
+Last modified on October 20th, 2023

 Fatty liver is an increasingly common condition where too much fat builds up in your liver.
 The reasons someone might develop a fatty liver depend on a wide variety of factors.
 So what causes a fatty liver in a woman?
-We explore the topic below and offer insight into what women should know about fatty liver.

 Understanding Fatty Liver Disease